-Q: What is the difference between the three recommended systems?
+Q: What is the difference between the two recommended systems?

 Q: Is the CPU or GPU (video card) more important for PhotoScan?

 A: PhotoScan needs a balance of both the CPU and video cards, and the usage of each varies across the different steps involved in using the application.
-Of the main steps, only one uses the video cards - but that step usually accounts for 50-90% of the total processing time, so the GPUs are extremely important to performance.
-The other steps are all CPU dependant, and while additional cores help in many ways we found that dropping the clock speed too much will hamper performance.
+The first two major steps, Align Photos and Build Dense Cloud, are the only core parts of the PhotoScan workflow to use video cards - but those steps can accounts for 50% or more of the total processing time, so the GPUs are extremely important to performance.
+Build Dense Cloud also uses multiple CPU cores to good effect, but the Build Mesh step is heavily dependent on clock speed; lowering that too much will hamper performance.
 You can read more both CPU and GPU scaling in the articles linked to on the right.

 Q: How many video cards does PhotoScan support?

 A: Agisoft has done a good job with supporting multiple GPUs.
 We've only tested up to four video cards at a time, since that is the most that even a large tower chassis can accommodate, and we have found that going from one to two GPUs decreases the time taken by the Build Dense Cloud task by about ~20-25%.
 Adding a third GPU decreases the build time by another ~10%, but adding a fourth GPU only saves another 1-3% percent.
 As such, we usually recommend 1 to 3 GPUs depending on your budget and how high of quality settings you use when building the dense point cloud.